Calgary Herald, “Court challenge expected after Alberta details changes to transgender care” quoting Asper Centre Executive Director Cheryl Milne

 Toronto Star: Constitutional Conventions workshop hosted by the Asper Centre is referenced in an article about a potential coalition government in Canada.

-The Canadian Press (as reported on CBC.ca): Brent Olthuis, pro bono counsel for the Asper Centre and the Canadian Coalition for the Rights of Children quoted on our opening statement to the court in the Polgamy Reference case.
+The Canadian Press (as reported on CBC.ca): Brent Olthuis, pro bono counsel for the Asper Centre and the Canadian Coalition for the Rights of Children quoted on our opening statement to the court in the Polygamy Reference case.

 Globe and Mail: Professor Sujit Choudhry awarded a $225,000.00 Trudeau Foundation Fellowship for his work on post-conflict constitutional law.